Fju/TetrOut/README.md

 ## Assets

-All visual assets were hand crafted by @Zombiefleischer except the touch controls.
+All visual assets were hand crafted by Max Schönleben except the touch controls.
 Those are from [kenney.nl](https://kenney.nl/assets/onscreen-controls).
+Assets made by Max Schönleben ([@Zombiefleischer](https://github.com/Zombiefleischer)) are licensed under the MIT License, feel free to use them but don't forget to give proper credit (...card, just kidding).
+A text file is located in the `assets/` directory.

 ## Contributors